nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 grip .
 0.0.0.0
 ```

-Now that we know how to preview README files without pushing them to GitHub, let's see a breathing and living example in the wild (on GitHub, actually).
+Now that we know how to preview README files without pushing them to GitHub, let's see a breathing and living example in the wild.

 ## Real-world example